lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 3. Enter the **Group Name**.
 4. Select **Create Group**.
 5. Subgroup appears under the group you selected.

+> [!NOTE]
+> It's possible that you'll have some groups that don't work within the structure you've set up.
+You can find out how to manage these kinds of exceptions in our [core concepts article](core-concepts.md#what-is-group-inheritance).

 ## Edit group membership
 You can edit both device and user members of an existing group.